riotnrrd-eu/riotnrrd-eu.github.io/_posts/2017-04-20-Talk-Softly.markdown

 categories:  security Apple enterprise
 ---

-# Talk Softly

-With the advent of always-on devices that are equipped with sensitive microphones and a permanent connection to the Internet, new [security concerns](http://www.csoonline.com/article/3190837/security/5-ways-to-keep-virtual-assistants-from-sharing-your-companys-secrets.html "How to keep virtual assistants from sharing your company's secrets" ) are emerging.
+With the advent of always-on devices that are equipped with sensitive microphones and a permanent connection to the Internet, new [security concerns](http://www.csoonline.com/article/3190837/security/5-ways-to-keep-virtual-assistants-from-sharing-your-companys-secrets.html "How to keep virtual assistants from sharing your company's secrets") are emerging.

 > Virtual assistants like Apple’s Siri, Microsoft’s Cortana and Google Now have the potential to make enterprise workers more productive.
 But do “always listening” assistants pose a serious threat to security and privacy, too?